ClonyPDF home

 Why it fails: the system cannot cleanly separate your head from the background, and reviewers reject anything that is not the specified colour.

-How to avoid it: shoot against a plain wall and let the tool set a compliant background - our background colour guide covers the exact shades by country.
+How to avoid it: shoot against a plain wall and let the tool set a compliant background — our background colour guide covers the exact shades by country, and background removal explains how replacement works.

 3. Glasses — glare, frames or worn where banned